 Instructions

-• Drain the potatoes and return to the pot.
+• Drain the potatoes and return them to the pot.
+Remove from heat.

-• Off the heat, lightly mash the potatoes.
-Add the butter and cream and mash until incorporated.
+• Lightly mash the potatoes.
+Add the butter and cream.
+Mash until incorporated.
+Add salt and pepper.

 Did you make this recipe?